What to expect when you’re raising your partner’s child as a step-parent

 - Ask your partner about their child’s normal routines and have a plan for the day, especially if you’re looking after your partner’s child while your partner isn’t around.

 All parents need support sometimes.
-Talking with other people in similar situations to yours can be a great way to get support.
+Talking with people in similar situations to yours can be a great way to get support.
 You can connect by joining a face-to-face or online support group.